Spend 5 Minutes To Learn

-Set aside a reasonable figure which you can gamble with ease.
+Set aside a reasonable figure which you can gamble with ease, avoiding any unwanted stress.

-Once you have secured sufficient capital, you need to guard it with jealousy.
+Once you have secured sufficient capital, you need to learn proper bankroll management.
 The name of the game is called ‘staying in the game,’ but most people miss this.
 Look at it this way, there is nothing you can do to influence the outcome of a match, but you can control your bankroll management.

 The only thing you can control is how much you bet.
 Professional gamblers always bet a small fraction of their account.
 You need to start at 1% of your bankroll and never exceed this on one slip.
-In this way, you have 100 opportunities to be wrong before losing your entire account.
+With this method, you have 100 opportunities to be wrong before losing your entire account.

 Sports betting sites have a plethora of betting markets.
 You can wager on soccer, basketball, baseball, football, darts, snooker, you name it.
 The natural response would be to surf through the odds and look for what feels right to you.
 You need not bet in this way.
-Pick a sport, or better yet, an event, and follow it religiously.
+The better option is to pick a sport, or better yet, an event, and follow it religiously.

 For example, instead of betting on soccer in general, focus on the UEFA Champions League.
 Find out how the teams are faring, who is performing well, and what the score lines look like.

 Remember, it is not uncommon for a team to be performing badly in the league and still do well in tournaments.
-This focus will build your knowledge and confidence.
+This focus will build your knowledge and confidence in sports betting.